Papua New Guinea Food Guide

 Port Moresby & Southern Region

-Capital city Port Moresby and Central Province - urban food scene blending traditional Melanesian with international influences.
-Koiari and Motu people traditionally coastal seafood-dependent.
-Modern Port Moresby has restaurants serving Pacific fusion, Chinese, Australian, international cuisines alongside traditional foods.
-Markets (Koki, Boroko) sell produce from across PNG.
-November sees Hiri Moale Festival celebrating traditional Motu trading voyages - food central to celebrations.
+Port Moresby and Central Province have an urban food scene where traditional Melanesian cooking meets influences from abroad.
+The Koiari and Motu people were historically coastal and seafood-dependent.
+Today the city's restaurants serve Pacific fusion, Chinese, Australian and other international food alongside traditional dishes, and markets like Koki and Boroko sell produce from all over the country.
+The Hiri Moale Festival celebrates the old Motu trading voyages, and food is central to it.

 Cultural Significance: